ayonli/literal-toolkit/README.md

 All `parse()` functions are short-cuts of `parseToken(str).value` (might include additional features).
-All these functions, when the given string cannot be parsed, will return `null` by default.
+All these functions, when the given string cannot be parsed, will return `undefined` instead.

 All `parse()` functions are just for simple parsing usage, when dealing with complex tasks, use `parseToken()` instead.